Posted on Jun 04, 2019

 Primarily made of fluid, a pancreatic pseudocyst can develop in or beside the pancreas.
 They are commonly associated with pancreatitis.

-Pancreatic pseudocysts account for approximately 75% of all pancreatic masses.
+Pancreatic pseudocysts are the most common type of pancreatic cysts, accounting for approximately 75% of all pancreatic masses.

 Almost all serous cystadenoma pancreatic cysts are benign.
 They have thick, fibrous walls and contain clear fluid.

 Intraductal papillary mucinous neoplasms are the most common type of precancerous pancreatic cyst.
 They generally form inside the ducts that connect the pancreas to the intestine.
 Because IPMNs produce proteins that form mucus within the cyst’s lining, it’s difficult to predict if and when it will become cancerous.

 Mucinous cystic neoplasms are precancerous pancreatic cysts that usually occur in the tail of the pancreas.
 This type of pancreatic cyst is most commonly found in middle-aged women.